harness/developer-hub/docs/first-gen/continuous-delivery/aws-deployments/ami-deployments/ami-blue-green.md

 helpdocs_is_published: true
 ---

-This guide outlines a typical configuration and execution of an AMI (Amazon Machine Image) Blue/Green deployment, in the following sections:
+This guide outlines a typical configuration and execution of an AMI (Amazon Machine Image) Blue/Green deployment, in the following sections.

 * [Before You Begin](#before_you_begin)
 * [Overview](#overview)